clairel345/clairel345/README.md

 - 👋 Hi, I’m claire
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python and r
+- 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on data analytics
 - 📫 How to reach me: beat me in supersmashbros-dupe
 - ⚡ Fun fact: I want to learn how to make supersmashbros-dupe two players from different devices